 There are three water tanks, ranging in size from 2000 to 22,700 litres linked to a drip irrigation system.
 The largest tank is cleverly hidden in the back corner behind lattice and screening plants.
 To augment this water supply Terry uses grey water from the laundry and bathroom as well as run-off from the evaporative cooling system.
 Other materials, such as volcanic rocks and lawn clipping get recycled too.
 The use of permeable paving materials with stepping stones and minimal concrete helps with water penetration.

-Fertility is augmented by application of aged sheep manure, pea straw mulch, compost and the use of water holding crystals in the planting holes for new plants.
+Fertility is augmented by application of aged sheep manure, pea straw mulch, compost in the planting holes for new plants.
 Terry also uses other fertilisers like Seamungus (made from fish, seaweed, manure and humic acid).
 It is registered as organic and is rated by SGA as having low environmental impact, Sudden Impact for roses and fruit trees (made from composted materials and boosted with minerals and rated by SGA as medium environmental impact) and potash.

 It is clear that a very attractive garden that appeals to the conventional and well as the sustainable gardener can be created.
 It is a joy to both the owners and passers by